When planning your property improvement project, do you need an architect or an interior designer or both?

 With doors and windows, there is a choice of hardwood, soft wood, PVC, composite, aluminium… Of course, if you decide to incorporate UltraSlim fully retractable doors and windows, there is only one manufacturer/supplier – SunSeeker Doors.
 SunSeeker UltraSlim aluminium frames in a choice of any RAL colour and various finishes; you can also specify special types of glass, if required.

-Other options include integral horizontal blinds encapsulated within the double glazed cavity and external roller-shutters for added security.
+An optional extra is to include integral horizontal blinds encapsulated within the double glazed cavity to filter sunlight or retain privacy.